 Plus, if we're talking military drones vs civilian drones, they wouldn't need plastic shells.
 That'd just be more weight reducing distance.
 Then again, military industrial complex would probably try to make them stealth capable, be designed by committee from 22 nation states, be micro-USB mandated to comply with EU standards, blah blah.
 Yeah, you're right, we'd never be able to build them here.

-So while not duct-taping a GoPro (we'd use Gaff tape anyways), they could bailing wire a grenade or c4 bundle to it.
+So while not duct-taping a GoPro (we'd use Gaff tape anyways), they could use bailing wire with a grenade or c4 bundle to attach it.

 Yeah, with parts from China...but that's banned too.